MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ---
 title: Use the Azure Key Vault Secret Store extension to sync secrets to the Kubernetes secret store for offline access in Azure Arc-enabled Kubernetes clusters
-description: The Azure Key Vault Secret Store extension for Kubernetes ("Secret Store") automatically synchronizes secrets from an Azure Key Vault to a Kubernetes cluster for offline access. ms.date: 09/26/2024 ms.topic: how-to ms.custom: references_regions
+description: The Azure Key Vault Secret Store extension for Kubernetes ("SSE") automatically synchronizes secrets from an Azure Key Vault to a Kubernetes cluster for offline access. ms.date: 09/26/2024 ms.topic: how-to ms.custom: references_regions